 Seeking clues to his paternal roots in the Zaglembie region, Fred struck gold when he found Adam Szydlowski in the town of Bedzin.

-Before the Shoah, Fred's father Wolf was a teenager and young man in Bedzin, when half the town was Jewish.
+Before the Shoah, Fred's father Wolf was a young man in Bedzin, when half the town was Jewish.
 Today there are three Jews.

 Adam is a community leader helping to restore Jewish life in Bedzin.
-As he launches Fred's search for relatives from a citizen registry he had managed, it leads the new friends to a whole other quest.
+The initial search for Fred's relatives leads the new friends to a whole other quest.

 His mind reeling from first findings, Fred will take a break to join Adam's grand opening of Bedzin's first Jewish business in 75 years.

 At Yad Vashem - The World Holocaust Remembrance Center - in Jerusalem, Holocaust Historian Gideon Greif guides Fred through the mystery of what happened to his family in Poland's Zaglembie region.
 Here, he tells Fred a little-known fact about tattoos at Auschwitz.

 Gideon Greif specializes in the history of the Auschwitz concentration camp and its Sonderkommando.
 His book We Wept Without Tears inspired Hungarian director László Nemes to create the film Son of Saul, which won the 2016 Oscar for the best foreign language film.

 Dr. Greif has been Professor of Jewish and Israeli History at the University of Texas.
 He earned his master's degree in Jewish History at Tel Aviv University and PhD from the University of Vienna.

 His first trip to Israel for a long-awaited meeting, Fred will call it a reunion with cousins he never imagined existed.

 After two years of seeking Birencwaigs from his father's maternal branch, Fred finds two cousins named Efrat and Gali in the USA.